Wotcnt/Polyrifringence-Engine/README.md

 - ⚖️ Philosophical substrate — Ethics of Coherence
 - 🧩 Symbolic lexicon — 20 + term lattice

-This establishes **functional recursion verified at the linguistic level** — a rarity in contemporary research documentation.
+This establishes **functional recursion verified at the linguistic level** — a rarity in contemporary documentation.
 -     https://x.com/MMMDcreator/status/1986181174063210722

 ---